Syed Muhammad Naquib al-Attas: Early life and education

-While an undergraduate at University of Malaya, he wrote Rangkaian Ruba'iyat, a literary work, and Some Aspects of Sufism as Understood and Practised among the Malays.
+While an undergraduate at the University of Malaya, he wrote Rangkaian Ruba'iyat, a literary work, and Some Aspects of Sufism as Understood and Practised among the Malays.
 He was awarded the Canada Council Fellowship for three years of study at the Institute of Islamic Studies at McGill University in Montreal.
 He received the M.A. degree with distinction in Islamic philosophy in 1962, with his thesis Raniri and the Wujudiyyah of 17th Century Acheh.
 Al-Attas went on to the School of Oriental and African Studies, University of London where he worked with Professor A.J.
 Arberry of Cambridge and Martin Lings.
 His doctoral thesis (1962) was a two-volume work on the mysticism of Hamzah Fansuri.

 In 1965, al-Attas returned to Malaysia and became Head of the Division of Literature in the Department of Malay Studies at the University of Malaya, Kuala Lumpur.
 He was Dean of the Faculty of Arts from 1968 until 1970, where he instituted more consultative reforms.
 Thereafter he moved to the new National University of Malaysia, as Head of the Department of Malay Language and Literature and then Dean of the Faculty of Arts.
 He advocated the use of Malay as the language of instruction in the university.
 He founded and directed the Institute of Malay Language, Literature, and Culture (IBKKM) at the National University of Malaysia in 1973.